 The best part of crossbow ownership is the thrill of learning, the feel of the bow in the hand, and of course the bragging rights once you’ve mastered those tricky shots.
 I, too, was like you, and on the brink of purchasing my first crossbow some time ago.
 I was amazed by all of the choices, not just color, but quality, material, and reason for purchasing different types of crossbows.
 Once I had mine, it seemed as though everyone was asking my opinion.

 Since then, I’ve been offering my top picks to friends and family (and anyone that happens to ask), so I finally decided to write it down and just direct everyone to this piece.
-This particular guide is focused on crossbows designed specifically for women, as opposed to our more general guide on best crossbows.
+This particular guide is focused on the best crossbows for women, as opposed to our more general guide on the best crossbows.
 Before we jump right in, I do want to highlight some key words as I want you to know what to be looking for when looking for the right crossbow for you!

 Glossary Of Terms